emoxowa/react-mesto-api-full/README.md

-# 📚 Educational project: "Mesto React Auth"
+# 📚 Educational project: "Mesto React"

 ## Introduction
 This project is a full-stack web application that allows users to share photos of their favorite places.